The colors in French seem like an easy thing to learn. After all, it’s just vocabulary to memorize, right?

 For example: Pour son enterrement de vie de jeune fille, Patricia porte une perruque vert clair.
 (For her bachelorette party, Patricia is wearing a light green wig.).

 Because perruque is a feminine noun, the adjective(s) associated with it would normally have to reflect that.
-But since the color (vert) is modified by an adverb (clair), not so.
+But since the color (vert) is modified by an adjective (clair), not so.

 Here’s another example: Au zoo de Vincennes, Charles a passé longtemps à admirer les plumes bleu foncé de l’ara hyacinthe.
 (At the Vincennes Zoo, Charles spent a long time admiring the dark blue feathers of the hyacinth macaw.)